funemy/openDSS-loadshape-generator/README.md

   - the implementation of `fix_time_interval` is now more scientific
   - there are more setting options
   - now the program only complement the missing data in the middle, so it's better to choose a date in the middle in case the original data is not complete
+  - this version will process any 'csv' and 'xls' including curve generated last time.
+This will be soon fixed.

 ----
 If there are any interesting features that can be added to this program to make openDSS modeling easier,